 We Americans love to be rewarded, don't we?

 A quick look at my keychain reveals Meijer Rewards, Walgreens Balance Rewards and Speedy Rewards, just to name a few.
-With so many rewards programs floating around, it can be difficult to keep them all neat and organized, let alone remember to have the barista swipe your loyalty card as well as your credit card.
+With so many reward credit card offers floating around, it can be difficult to keep them all neat and organized, let alone remember to have the barista swipe your loyalty card as well as your credit card.

 That's why I was intrigued to read about the Dynamics ePlate credit card which claims to be "like over 40 rewards cards in one."
 The card is just one of a number of different ways credit cards are seeking to pull in customers who want to make the rewards redemption process easier.